ansible/ansible/docsite/rst/playbooks_lookups.rst

         (...)

 To enter comma use two commas ',,' somewhere - preferably at the end.
-Quotes and double qoutes are not supported.
+Quotes and double quotes are not supported.

 .. _more_lookups: